 Fund Financial Statements: Separate financial statements are provided for the governmental funds.
 Major individual governmental funds are presented in separate columns on the fund financial statements and all non-major funds are aggregated and displayed in a single column.
 The governmental fund financial statements include reconciliations with brief explanations to better identify the relationship between the government-wide and the statements of the governmental funds.
-The District reports the General Fund, the Debt Service fund and the Capital Project Fund as major funds.
+The District reports the General and Debt Service funds as major funds.
 The District has no non-major funds.